holepunchto/pear-docs/guide/making-a-pear-desktop-app.md

 **Note**: Close the app before installing dependencies.
 If dependencies are installed while the app is running, an error is thrown.

-Install the development dependencies using :
+Install the development dependencies using:
 ```
 npm install
 ```
-This will install the following :
+This will install the following:
 - [pear-interface](https://github.com/holepunchto/pear-interface) for documentation and auto-completion inside editor.
 - [brittle](https://github.com/holepunchto/brittle) a TAP framework for testing.